coscholz1984/Trench/README.md

 The end credits use the Creadits plugin by Andrew MacCormack licensed under GPLv2.1 with changes made by eri0o on the official [AGS Forum](https://www.adventuregamestudio.co.uk/forums/modules-plugins-tools/module-credits-v1-19/).

 The other code in this repository is release under the GPLv3 license.
-All artwork, unless otherwise stated is available or released as publich domain aka CC0.
+All artwork, unless otherwise stated is available or released as public domain aka CC0.